 Working on Elections 2018

-There are many ways you can work on helping turn elections “blue” and volunteer organizations to work with.
+We need a huge Democratic get-out-the-vote (GOTV) effort.
+There are many ways you can help and volunteer organizations to work with.
 Find ways that are fitting for you.

 Local groups most directly involved in elections

 An activist alliance working to safeguard civil liberties, human rights and democracy by electing representatives and influencing the political process to reflect these aims.